CEA Media Contact: John C. Mozena, email@example.com, 313-460-7441 (m)

 - The $565 million revenue loss to economic development tax abatements in Louisiana is enough to run the state’s Department of Wildlife & Fisheries, Department of Natural Resources, Department of Environmental Quality and Department of Agriculture & Forestry, combined.
 (The state’s license plates advertise “Sportsman’s Paradise.”)

 This kind of context is incredibly valuable for voters and taxpayers, and drives audience engagement when included in media coverage of any deal.
-We strongly suggest this as an exercise for any journalist covering an economic development announcement.
+We strongly suggest this as an exercise for any journalist covering an economic development announcement, and are happy to help with this process when asked.

 # # #